 - RMB 100 million in financial transactions.

-Mandatory when there are special agreements such as Cost Sharing Arrangements (CSA), corporate restructurings, or intragroup financing.
-You should thoroughly analyze these situations due to their high risk of audit.
+Mandatory when there are special agreements such as Cost Sharing Arrangements (CSA), corporate restructurings, or intra-group financing.
+These situations must be thoroughly analyzed due to their high risk of audit.

-Failure to comply with these requirements may result in tax adjustments, financial penalties, interest surcharges, and increased scrutiny in subsequent years.
+Failure to comply with these requirements may lead to tax adjustments, financial penalties, interest surcharges, and increased scrutiny in subsequent years.

 2. Main Failures Detected

-- Inconsistent information between files: This occurs when the data presented in the Master File, Local File, and tax returns do not match.
-This lack of consistency creates mistrust in the tax authority and increases the risk of an audit.
+- Inconsistent information between files: It occurs when the data recorded in the Master File, Local File, and tax returns do not match.
+This lack of consistency erodes the tax authority’s trust and increases the risk of an audit.

-- Use of outdated documentation: Many companies reuse files from previous years without considering significant changes in the economic environment, internal functions, or relationships with related parties.
+- Use of outdated documentation: Many companies reuse files from previous years without considering significant economic changes, internal functions, or related party relationships.
 This practice is dangerous in an environment as dynamic as China’s.

-- Superficial functional analysis: A common error is to describe functions, assets, and risks in a generic way without clearly attributing value.
-Omitting this information can invalidate the defense against a tax adjustment.
+- Superficial functional analysis: A usual error is to describe functions, assets, and risks in general terms without clearly attributing value.
+Omitting this information may invalidate the defense against a tax adjustment.

-- Lack of required formalities: In China, documentation must comply with formal requirements such as signatures, official seals, local language (simplified Chinese), and verifiable documentary support.
-The absence of these elements may be considered a direct breach.
+- Lack of required formalities: In China, documentation must comply with formal requirements, including signatures, official seals, the local language (simplified Chinese), and verifiable documentary support.
+Failure of these elements may be a direct breach.

 3. Technical Recommendations for Preparing the Local File

-The Local File must clearly present how the entity is organized in China within the group.
-This includes:
+The Local File must clearly demonstrate the organization of an entity in China within the group, which includes:

 - Number of employees per area.